By Tracy Murnam Stackhouse and Sarah K. Scharfenaker

 Where’s Mommy?
 She’s done?
 Mommy’s done?…(pause)…Where’s Mommy?
 She’s done?
 Mommy’s done?
 Where’s Mommy?
 She’s done?
 Mommy’s done?
 I’m gonna hit you…(pause)…She’s done?
 Mommy’s done?
 Where’s Mommy?
 She’s done?
 Mommy’s done?”

-Why do we think VP occurs?
-We think VP occurs for several reasons.
+We believe verbal perseveration occurs for several reasons.
 A higher level of anxiety leading to overarousal in different situations may impact the ability to quickly and spontaneously formulate language responses or to partake in a conversation.
-Verbal perseveration is most likely to occur in states of hyperarousal, during which the brain is less likely to be able to be planful, activate “stop” mechanisms and very likely to produce automatic, habitual behaviors.
+Verbal perseveration is most likely to occur in these states of hyperarousal, during which the brain is less likely to be able to be planful, activate “stop” mechanisms, and very likely to produce automatic, habitual behaviors.

-What you hear as perseveration is the brain being “stuck” on an oft-used sentence or idea.
-What you hear may be reflective of the child’s interests, or perhaps a “power phrase,” heard in an emotionally-charged context and reinforced (e.g. you’re fired)!
-The content of James’ example above is also an obvious window into his internal state.
-Thus, we think of VP as a telltale sign of reduced internal coping with overarousal.
+The content of James’ example above is an obvious window into his internal state.
+Thus, we think of verbal perseveration as a telltale sign of reduced internal coping with overarousal.

-Anxiety for him is the tip of the overarousal iceberg.
-He knows that if he is anxious, he needs to try to maintain calm, or the anxiety will turn into full blown overarousal where he can no longer self-manage it.
+Anxiety for Joshua is the tip of the overarousal iceberg.
+He knows that if he’s anxious, he needs to try to maintain calm or the anxiety will turn into full-blown overarousal where he can no longer self-manage.